-Information about the corona virus (COVID-19) from Business Academy Aarhus
+Information about precautions and procedures for the corona virus (COVID-19) at Business Academy Aarhus

 Students in internships abroad (where internships are typically around 12 months’ duration) should check the Ministry of Foreign Affairs’ website, as this is a long-term stay.
 If you are not sure how to react whilst you are abroad, please contact the local embassy or the Ministry of Foreign Affairs’ Citizen Service.

 If you are doing your internship as a student, you are considered as an employee of the company, so you are covered by the internship company’s guidelines.
 Follow the guidelines that your company tells you.
 If you are sent home from your internship, you must - if possible - primarily work with internship assignments that come from the company.
 If this is not possible, you can work on your internship report or final exam assignment.

 The buildings are closed for students during summer